Restoring Images Captured in Arbitrary Hybrid Adverse Weather Conditions in One Go: Methodology

 \subsection{Overview of the Proposed Method}

 The training procedure for RAHC is illustrated in Fig. \ref{figure2}.
-RAHC aims to tackle arbitrary hybrid adverse conditions restoration via a unified framework, and the central notion is to generate adequate paired data using AdverseGAN with minimal labor costs, and training a degradation-agnostic restoration network through a discriminative learning scheme.
-Simultaneously, the framework also incorporates visual constituents embedded in the Codebook to provide auxiliary cues for restoring highly challenging hybrid conditions.
-Formally, given an adverse condition $D \in \mathbb{R}^{H \times W \times 3}$ generated by AdverseGAN and corresponding clean counterpart $C \in \mathbb{R}^{H \times W \times 3}$, the degraded image $D$ is first fed into the restoration network to produce the restored clean image $R \in \mathbb{R}^{H \times W \times 3}$.
+RAHC aims to tackle arbitrary hybrid adverse conditions restoration via a unified framework, and the central notion is to efficiently generate hybrid adverse scenarios by AdverseGAN and then train a degeneration-independent restoration network through multi-head aggregation structure and discriminative learning scheme.
+Simultaneously, the visual constituents embedded in the Codebook are leveraged to provide auxiliary visual cues for the restoration of highly difficult hybrid conditions.
+Formally, given a clean image $C \in \mathbb{R}^{H \times W \times 3}$, AdverseGAN first generates the corresponding degraded ones $D \in \mathbb{R}^{H \times W \times 3}$ to obtain the degraded-clean pair.
+The generated degraded image is then fed into the restoration network to produce the consistent restoration-independent restored image $R \in \mathbb{R}^{H \times W \times 3}$.
 Meanwhile, the feature mapping network learns the projection from the encoded feature to corresponding clean embedding to locate the reconstruction vectors in the Codebook, supplying additional auxiliary visual atoms for restoration.
-Finally, the restored result is input into the discriminator to distinguish the type of degradation, while the restoration network tries to restore degradation-agnostic image to confuse the discriminator.
+Finally, the restored result is input into the discriminator to distinguish which type of degradation the restored image suffered before the restoration.
 The whole procedure is a snap, and there is no extra inference cost or modification during testing besides the restoration network.